Anthony Ler: The fates of Annie Leong's family and Z's friends

 An article from The Straits Times on 16 December 2018, 3 days after Z's release, reported that Annie Leong's family still reside in the Hougang flat where Leong was murdered.
-Chin Chooi Ling, Leong's mother (who was in her seventies), said that she did not feel bitter despite the tragedy and memories that manifested in the corridor where her daughter was stabbed.
-A friend of the family stated that through her Christian faith, Chin moved on with her life while raising her granddaughter Avelyn, who was reportedly a university undergraduate, together with other family members.
+Chin Chooi Ling, Leong's mother (who was in her seventies), no longer felt bitter about the case and moved on, and a family friend stated that Chin committed herself to her Christian faith and found closure.
+Ever since the death of Leong, Chin raised her granddaughter, who was a university undergraduate at this point in time.

-Seah Tze Howe, one of Z's friends, said that he himself moved on with his life but could not cope with the case's impact on him (which lasted for five to six years), especially when he was recognised by members of the public as a result of his photos being published online and on newspapers covering the case.
+Seah Tze Howe, one of Z's friends, said that he moved on with his life but could not cope with the case's impact on him (which lasted for five to six years), especially when he was recognised by members of the public as a result of his photos being published online and on newspapers covering the case.
 It was reported that Tze Howe, then 39 years old, was married and was a restaurant owner at that point of time when Z was released.

 In popular media

 Re-enactments

 The case of Anthony Ler was re-enacted in Crimewatch in 2002.
 Similarly, Ler's case and trial was re-enacted in the second season of True Files, a Singapore crime show; which was aired as the season's first episode on 26 August 2003.
 In the episode, Z was renamed as "Steven" by the producers of the show to protect the boy's identity.
-Z's friends were also featured in the show with their true identities changed and both Ler's lawyer Subhas Anandan and Z's psychiatrist Dr Lim Yun Chin appeared on screen to be interviewed in the episode.
+Z's friends were also featured in the show with their true identities changed and both Ler's lawyer Subhas Anandan and Z's psychiatrist Lim Yun Chin appeared on screen to be interviewed in the episode.

 The incident of Annie Leong's murder was also recorded in Subhas Anandan's memoir The Best I Could, which features the lawyer's early life, career and his notable cases.
 The memoir was adapted into a TV show of the same name, which runs for two seasons.
 The case was re-enacted and aired as the first episode of the show's first season.
 In the re-enactment episode, Z was renamed as Daniel.